-The executor in a deceased estate steps into the shoes of the deceased and must then follow a well regulated process to finalise the financial affairs of the deceased and distribute his/her assets in accordance with the last valid will or the rules of intestate succession (i.e. where there is no valid will).
+The Executor in a deceased estate literally steps into the shoes of the deceased and must then follow a well-regulated process to finalise the financial affairs of the deceased and distribute his/her assets in accordance with the last valid Will or – in the case where there is no Will – the rules of intestate succession.

-It is common for family members to be nominated as executor in a will but this may be extremely unwise.
-If you have any valuable assets or are a professional or business person, it is worthwhile to rather nominate a professional.
-A wide variety of legal issues may impact on the process and the speed with which a deceased estate can be administered.
+It is common for family members to be nominated as executor in a Will but this may be extremely unwise.
+If you have any valuable assets or are a professional or business person, it is worthwhile rather to nominate a fiduciary professional.
+A wide variety of legal issues may impact on the process and the speed with which a deceased estate can be wound up.

 Rather nominate a Fiduciary Practitioner of SA ® (FPSA®) or a FISA member as Executor in your will.
 Members are subject to the FISA Code of Ethics and a Continuing Professional Development (CPD) programme.
 If you do wish to nominate a family member or friend as Executor, it is recommended that in your Will you appoint an agent to assist them.